Dorsey-Creative/secrets-sync-cli/development/errorHandling/findings.md

 - ✅ Clear success metrics

 ### Areas for Improvement

-- ⚠️ Cross-platform testing needs explicit coverage
+- ✅ Cross-platform testing resolved via Node.js APIs
-- ⚠️ Error recovery validation should be added
+- ✅ Error recovery validation added (show fix info, no auto-retry)
-- ⚠️ Some validation methods could be more automated
+- ✅ Validation methods automated via error catalog and logger
-- ⚠️ Verbose mode design needs clarification
+- ✅ Verbose mode design completed (FR-12)

 ### Readiness for Implementation

-**Status:** 🟢 **Ready with Minor Clarifications**
+**Status:** 🟢 **Ready for Implementation**

-The planning is comprehensive and well-structured.
-The identified gaps are minor and can be addressed during implementation.
-The critical questions (Q1, Q2) should be answered before starting, but implementation can proceed with the current plan.
+The planning is comprehensive, well-structured, and all clarifications have been addressed.
+All requirements have been updated with concrete validation methods, new components have been added (error catalog, logger, verbose mode, code quality metrics), and traceability is complete.

+**Time Estimate:** 11 days (updated from 10 days)

 ---